 Attention Women: Can’t Sleep?
 Try these 3 Mind-Body Therapies

 Do you have trouble falling asleep or staying asleep?
 If you said yes, you’re not alone.
 The U.S. Centers for Disease Control and Prevention (CDC) labels insufficient sleep an epidemic.
-Between 30 and 35 percent of Americans grapple with occasional, brief bouts of insomnia, while 15 to 20 percent struggle with short-term insomnia and another 10 percent live with chronic insomnia.
+About 50 percent of Americans grapple with occasional insomnia, while percent struggle with chronic insomnia.
 Sleeplessness can take a toll on your health -- it’s been linked to obesity, type 2 diabetes, cardiovascular disease and depression.

 Dealing with a mood disorder (depression, stress or anxiety), working a night shift job or being sedentary can cause some tossing and turning.
 A few uncontrollable risk factors may also be involved such as genes, according to a study published in Molecular Psychiatry.
 And gender can be a factor — the National Sleep Foundation reports that women are twice as likely as men to have insomnia.

 Why is Insomnia Such a Problem for Women?

 First off, women are twice as likely to have depression, stress and anxiety as men.
 They’re also have a higher risk for developing fibromyalgia -- a condition notorious for causing sleep issues.
 Interestingly, women are more genetically prone to insomnia than men, according to the Virginia Commonwealth University’s longitudinal twin study of insomnia symptoms in adults.